Hong Kong SAR

 Multilateral Instrument (MLI)

-Hong Kong SAR, as represented by Mainland China, was one of the signatories to the MLI.
+Hong Kong SAR, as represented by Chinese mainland, was one of the signatories to the MLI.
 In implementing the MLI, Hong Kong SAR has taken a pragmatic approach by (i) opting in the provisions of the MLI that represent the BEPS minimum standards (e.g. the principal purpose test for preventing treaty abuse and the requirement for allowing a minimum three-year period for a person to present its case for Mutual Agreement Procedure) and (ii) opting out most of the other provisions that are not mandatory, for instance, those provisions addressing hybrid mismatches and artificial avoidance of PE.
 The provisions of the MLI will have effect in Hong Kong SAR with respect to a covered tax treaty on 1 April 2023 (for taxes withheld at source) or 1 April 2024 (for other taxes) at the earliest, the exact dates of which are subject to the completion of the legislative and other relevant procedures of the MLI by Hong Kong SAR's tax treaty partners.

 Automatic exchange of financial account information (AEOI) / Common Reporting Standard (CRS) regime